EscolaSoft/silverstripe-installer/docs/README.md

 ## Dev / Live versions

 Dev is default mode when developing website.
-Once everything is ready to publish website should be swtiched to "live", which is crutial part of making website work fast.
+Once everything is ready to publish website should be switched to "live", which is crutial part of making website work fast.

 Switching flag to live version in file `_ss_environment.php` makes website "live"